dylanleclair/word-games/README.md

 However, our main WordTree class is huge and a lot of it's code, while relevant to WordTrees, is largely unrelated to the actual function of the tree, suggesting that this class is **too long**!

 # Change 4: Switch statements!

+1. What code in which files was altered. (don’t include the full source, only the parts relevant to the refactoring).

+The classes for Anagrams and Hangman.

+2. What needed to be improved?
+That is, what “bad code smell” was detected?
+Use the terminology found in the Fowler text.

+Switch statements.
+This could easily be replaced with a much nicer polymorphic implementation.

+3. What refactoring was applied?
+What steps did you follow?
+Use the terminology and mechanics outlined in the Fowler text.

+I used the replaced conditional with polymorphism method.

+To start this process, I first defined an interface, IGame, and an abstract class Game to serve as the building blocks / parent class to Anagrams and Hangman (SHA: fa2c2ab).
+While doing this, I took some of the duplicated code (getInput) and threw it into the Game class.

+4. What code in which files was the result of the refactoring.

+5. How was the code tested?

+6. Why is the code better structured after the refactoring?

+7. Does the result of the refactoring suggest or enable further refactorings?